Kurt Cobain and manic depression

 Thousands of people still search for information on Kurt Cobain and manic depression, years after his death.
-What is it they are really looking for?

-Does manic depression explain Kurt's suicide?
+Does bipolar disorder explain Kurt’s suicide?

 Was Kurt Cobain bipolar?

-Some people believe that Kurt was manic depressive because he wrote his famous song Lithium - the most important drug in treating this disorder.
-However, Lithium was an early Cobain song, written some years before Nirvana were major stars or Kurt's most serious problems developed.
+However, Lithium was an early Cobain song, written some years before Nirvana were major stars or Kurt’s most serious problems developed.
 There is no evidence that Kurt ever took lithium and it is unlikely that he had already received a bipolar diagnosis at the time.

-In an interview with Chris Morris of Musician, Kurt said the song was about: "breaking up with girlfriends and having bad relationships, feeling that death void that the person in the song is feeling - very lonely, sick."
+In an interview with Chris Morris of Musician, Kurt said the song was about: “breaking up with girlfriends and having bad relationships, feeling that death void that the person in the song is feeling – very lonely, sick.

-Strong evidence connecting Kurt Cobain and manic depression comes from an
+Strong evidence connecting Kurt Cobain and manic depression comes from an interview with Kurt’s cousin, Bev Cobain.

 This interview contains the following question and answer: